-The school board does not permit the use or possession of tobacco, alcohol, or narcotics on school premises, at school activities or on school buses.
+The school board does not permit the use or possession of tobacco products (pipes, cigarettes, all forms of electronic cigarettes, vapes and any accompanying cartridges or pieces, and liquid nicotine, cigars, cigarette papers, chewing tobacco), alcohol, or narcotics on school premises, at school activities or on school buses.
 State law also requires schools to hold all students to the same rules and regulations of conduct, regardless of whether the student is older than 18.
 Items containing tobacco, alcohol or narcotics are subject to confiscation by school authorities, and in the event of confiscation will be made available to the student's parent or guardian by appointment, or to the legal authorities, if proper, under the circumstances.